Gastroesophageal Reflux Disease Infant

 Other tests may include:

-- Thicken your baby’s formula or milk.
-Use rice, cereal or another thickening agent.
+- Thickening the formula or milk with rice, cereal, or another thickening agent.

-- Make sure your baby is in an upright position during feeding.
-Keep your baby upright for 30 minutes after being fed.
+- Making sure the baby is in an upright position during feeding.
+Keep the baby upright for 30 minutes after being fed.

-- Keep a diary of your baby's symptoms.
+- Keeping a diary of the baby's symptoms.

-- Ask your doctor about sleeping positions.
-These positions depend on your baby's age.
-Young babies should always be placed on their back because of the risk of sudden infant death syndrome.
+- Changing the baby's sleeping position.
+These positions depend on the baby's age.
+Young babies should always be placed on their back due to the risk of sudden infant death syndrome.